 – Crow Reservation: Crow Nation

-Partner with local entities and individuals to empower students in learning about traditional foods, preparation, storage and ceremony.
-Create a native orchard, featuring a variety of native berries, including buffalo berries, june berries and chokecherries.
+Partnered with local entities and individuals to empower students in learning about traditional foods, preparation, storage and ceremony.
+Created a native orchard, featuring a variety of native berries, including buffalo berries, june berries and chokecherries.

 Hydaburg City School

 – Hydaburg, Prince of Wales Island: Haida Nation

 Connected students with locally grown and traditional foods (such as rutabagas, parsnips and the Haida potato) by expanding the existing school garden to include a greenhouse.
 In May, students celebrated Haida Day by giving Elders a tour of the new greenhouse and learning about the village’s old garden site.

 Indian Township School